Spinal Cord Injury Treatment and Rehabilitation

 Experts from other disciplines are readily available for consultation, further enhancing the recovery process and promoting a faster return to the community.
 While they are in the ICU, patients and their families meet and begin working with the rehabilitation team, including the rehabilitation physician and therapists as well as a case manager, social worker and psychologists.
 Patients continue to work with the same team throughout their hospital stay and after discharge.

 The rehabilitation program includes both inpatient and outpatient components and is tailored to patients' individual needs.
 While in the hospital, patients meet each week with the entire treatment team to discuss their progress and their discharge goals.
 They work intensively with nurses and physical and occupational therapists to improve strength and wheelchair mobility, relearn everyday skills such as dressing and bathing, and learn to use adaptive equipment.

-- On average, patients had 11 physical therapy and nine occupational therapy appointments.
+- On average, patients had six physical therapy, five occupational therapy and 17 speech therapy appointments.

 New Frontiers and Treatments

 The Spinal Cord Injury Center is at the forefront of new treatments and methodologies for the care and treatment of individuals with spinal cord injury.
 Our team of physicians lead the way in the development of new diagnostic technologies which will better define spinal cord injury.
 This improved imaging will provide physicians a mechanism to predict function and will guide individual treatment options.
 The Spinal Cord Injury Center also participates in current national clinical trials.

 Several times a year, the Froedtert & the Medical College of Wisconsin Spinal Cord Injury Program offers a free, one-day Spinal Cord Injury Preceptor Program for EMS workers, emergency room nurses and medical staff from the community, to enhance their knowledge of how people with spinal cord injuries are cared for after the initial emergency.